 1966 - A view west with the theatre running "Never Too Late," a November 1965 release with Paul Ford and Connie Stevens along with Billy Wilder's "Irma la Douce," a June 1963 release with Jack Lemmon and Shirley MacLaine.
 Note that the Haunted House was still in business with new and improved signage.
 Thanks to Sean Ault for sharing the photo from his collection.

 1968 - The Trans-Beacon remodel and rebranding of the Admiral as the Vine was profiled in the May 19, 1969 issue of Boxoffice.
 This view appeared with the article.
 The photo is also on Cinema Treasures, an addition to the site by prolific contributor Bill Gabel.
 The initial page of the article is also on Cinema Treasures.
-Mark Valen notes that "The Bliss of Mrs Blossom" was the first booking when the house reopened in October 1968.
+Mark Valen notes that "The Bliss of Mrs Blossom" was the first booking when the house reopened on October 11, 1968.

 1972 - Thanks to the McAvoy family's Historic Hollywood Photographs collection for this view, their item #T-050-1.
 Note that the Trans-Beacon initials are off the front of the marquee.